 Did you know?
 Infographics are "liked" and shared on social media 3x more than any other type of content.
 That information is simply astounding.
 This information, tied in with the fact that we take in visual information better, just makes sense.

 Unbounce has even named infographics, "the most powerful tool in your content marketing arsenal."
-However, since most infographics are saved as PNG, JPEG, etc, we know that Google can't read these images like we read them.
+However, since most infographics are saved as PNG, JPEG, etc, we know that Google can't read these images as we read them.
 You are going to want to do a few things in order to properly optimize your infographics:

 Do Your Keyword Research